CDLUC3/N2T/README.md

 # N2T Python Implementation

-This is a reimplementation of N2T using python.

 N2T is an identifier scheme resolver.

 Its role is to redirect clients to the registered handler for an identifier scheme.
 The handler is expected to continue interaction with the client for identifier resolution.

 ## Manual Deploy on Amazon Linux 2023